pcilli/fitbit-mcp-server/README.md

 # Codebase Overview

+## TLDR;

+Use this code to connect either ChatGPT or Gemini to a Fitbit account through an MCP server.

 ## Project Purpose

 This project provides a set of web applications and backend scripts for interacting with LLMs (such as Gemini and ChatGPT) and managing Fitbit data.
 It leverages **Streamlit** for web interfaces and **FastAPI** for backend API endpoints, integrating with Google and OpenAI’s language models as well as Fitbit data sources.